Explanations Based on Item Response Theory (eXirt): A Model-Specific Method to Explain Tree-Ensemble Model in Trust Perspective: Materials and Methods

-Ultimately, figure \ref{fig_metodologia_eXirt} (I) and (J), an explanation rank is generated where each attribute appears with a skill value.
-In this case, the lower the ability values, the more the attribute explains the analyzed model.
+Ultimately, figure \ref{fig_metodologia_eXirt} (H) and (K), an explanation rank is generated where each feature appears with a skill value.
+In this case, the lower the ability values, the more the feature explains the analyzed model.
 Equation $T_{(f,r)}$ is presented, which represents the processes performed by \textit{eXirt}, equation \ref{eqn:exirt_sigma}.

-Where $v$ and $c$ refer respectively to the number of variations and combinations used.
-The value of $j$ represents the respondent's index of the loop of models.
-While $f$ represents the total input attributes of the model, where $(v*f)+(c^f)+1$ the total number of respondents with interference (variations and combinations) along with the respondent without interference (original model).
+Where $v$ refer to the number of perturbation used.
+The value of $j$ represents the respondent's index of the iteration in model perturbation.
+While $f$ represents the total input features of the model, where $(v*f)$ the total number of respondents with perturbations and $+1$ is the respondent without perturbation (original model response).

-While $e_j$ represents the process of building the response matrix, which is used in the following iterative process, where $i$ represents the item index (respondent's answer) and $r$ is the quantity of items to be considered in the calculation of the $p_{ji}$, where $j$ is the analyzed respondent and $i$ is the analyzed instance, presented earlier in equation \ref{eq:ml3} through the calculation of $P(\theta_j)_i$.
+While $e_j$ represents the process of building the response matrix, which is used in the following estimation of item parameter $I_{ji}$, where $j$ is the analyzed respondent and $i$ is the analyzed instance, and $r$ is the quantity of items to be considered in the estimation.
+In this step, item parameter estimates are already considered local explanations of the analyzed model.

-Finally, there is the iterative process for calculating the Total Score in $t_l$, where f is the quantity of input attributes of the model.
+The calculation of the ability is performed in $p_{ji}$, where $j$ is the analyzed respondent and $i$ is the analyzed instance.
+Finally, there is the iterative process for calculating the \textit{Total Score} in $t$, where $f$ is the quantity of input features of the model.
+In this step, the global feature relevance rank is created.

-Based on the above, it can be seen that the execution of the measure \textit{eXirt} depends directly on the number of respondents in the ``loop of model'' and also on the number of instances in the dataset.
-For this reason, we suggest using low values for variation and combination of attributes, as shown in figure \ref{fig_metodologia_eXirt} (C).
-While the IRT implementation used by \textit{eXirt} has the same characteristics and limitations as seen in \cite{martinez2019item_limited_irt}.
+Important note, all processes involving \textit{IRT} calculations are performed based on responses from the respondent population used in \textit{eXirt}.
+As the response of the original model without perturbation is in the population, this is used as a baseline for the responses generated through perturbation.
+Therefore, \textit{eXirt} will always consider the response of the original model without perturbation as the best population response.
+Thus allowing the results of the item parameter estimation process to be used as valid local explanations for the analyzed model, as well as global rank of feature relevance.

-As an example of the ranking generated at the end of the eXirt application, the results collected for a random dataset chosen from the 40 datasets used in this study is shown below, figure \ref{fig_eXirt_phoneme}.
+Based on the above, it can be seen that the execution of the method \textit{eXirt} depends directly on the number of respondents in the iteration ``pertubation of model'' and also on the number of instances in the dataset.
+For this reason, 7 different ways of perturbing the inputs of the machine learning model were used, which already makes it possible to create a considerable number of respondents, figure \ref{fig_metodologia_eXirt} (C).